Incident, Request, Problem, Change

 Incident examples include:

-- A service is slow to respond.
+- A software application is slow to respond or unresponsive.

 - A customer’s computer is not backing up correctly.

-Major incident
+Major Incident

 Problem